Robert-Harte/Lab/Python/Pokemon/README.md

+## v0.4

+I have implemented this now on Docker - run the below to run the image.

+docker run --rm -p 5000:5000 pokemon-web:latest

 ## v0.3

 Updated the app so that it now a web app running on flask.
 Pokemon which are retrieved are now stored on a database.
 Removed the docker file as it has not yet been implemented.